seancope357/somni-app/DEPLOYMENT.md

 - Review Vercel function logs
 - Verify Supabase dashboard for any issues

-Your SOMNI app is now ready for production! 🎉
+Your ONEIR app is now ready for production! 🎉